booyaa/ProfessorOwl/SETUP.md

 presented with a tmux shell.
 If it's configured correctly you'll also be unable to type anything.

+## Preload ProfessorOwl with frequently used images

+If you plan to follow the default curriculum, then we recommend you `docker pull` the following images to improve the docker experience of the
+students:

+- hello-world
+- docker/whalesay
+- nginx:latest
+- wordpress:4.3-fpm
+- mariadb:5.5

+Please note the version tags where specified are mandatory.
+This is to ensure compatibility with current curriculum.

 ## Running ProfessorOwl

 TODO